 Exact identification of bacteria:

-The exact identification is possible with the help of test kits using biochemical properties of the bacteria: e.g. oxidase, catalase, laktase, fermentation, urease, mobility, usage of citrate.
-Examples of test kits are API (Analytic Profile Index) or VITEK system from the company bioMérieux or the RAS-ID system from the company BIO-RAD.
+The exact identification is possible with the help of test kits using biochemical properties of the bacteria: e.g., oxidase, catalase, laktase, fermentation, urease, mobility, and usage of citrate.
+Examples of test kits are the API (Analytic Profile Index) or VITEK system from the company bioMérieux or the RAS-ID system from the company BIO-RAD.

 Antibiotic Sensitivity Test